jobovy/segueSelect/README.md

 overview of the advanced capabilities of this package.
 Some useful functions are

     selectionFunction.check_consistency(plate)

 which will calculate the KS probability that the spectropscopic sample was drawn from the underlying photometric sample with the model selection function.

+    selectionFunction.plot(plate=plate)

+plots the selection function of this plate.

+    selectionFunction.plot_plate_rcdf(plate

+plots the cumulative distribution function in r-band apparent magnitude of the spectroscopic sample (red) and the photometric sample+selection-function-model for this plate.

     read_gdwarfs(file=_GDWARFALLFILE,logg=False,ug=False,ri=False,sn=True,
                  ebv=True,nocoords=False)